talkable/talkable-docs/source/campaigns/localization.rst

 ############

 Each template can be localized.
 Localization is not a part of the view template.
-It is stored in campaign allowing multiple campaign to use same template with different locazation.
+Default talkable campaigns are comming with localization now.
+It is stored in campaign allowing multiple campaign to use same template with different locazation and ability to edit Copy of a campaign outside of liquid editor (making interface significatly easier for marketer).

 Campaign localization is done using a liquid filter `localize`: